samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 </div>

 The OAuth2 Providers are in [ServiceStack.Authentication.OAuth2](https://www.nuget.org/packages/ServiceStack.Authentication.OAuth2/) whilst the Open ID providers are in [ServiceStack.Authentication.OpenId](https://www.nuget.org/packages/ServiceStack.Authentication.OpenId/) NuGet packages.
 More info available in [OAuth2 and OpenId 2.0 docs](/openid).
+Although they should be considered legacy as DotNetOpenAuth is no longer maintained and can't be used in ASP.NET Core projects.

 ### Community Auth Providers